quii/learn-go-with-tests/databases.md

 Before we continue down the happy-path, we need to make sure our `MigrateUp` function works as expected (unit-test) before we attempt to call it on the real database (integration-test).

-The code directly below defines an interface, which will allow us to mock the database functionality, as well as a `NewPostgreSQLStore` function that will simplify its creation.
+The code directly below defines an interface, which will assist us in mocking the database functionality, as well as a `NewPostgreSQLStore` function that will simplify its creation.

 ```go
 // bookshelf-store.go